mohsseha/md-to-blog/in/resume/index.md

 I was internally recruited to develop the marquee feature of next-gen robots.
 My team's focus is on:

 - **ML Research & Development** of robot embedded CNN models that:
+	- are optimized for detection, localization and embedding.
-	- have repeatable SOTA performance in *millions of homes*.
+	- regularly have <1% error in *millions of homes*.
-	- are optimized for multiple tasks.
-- **Designing and implementing data collection processes and infrastructure** including:
+- **Scalable Data collection processes and infrastructure** with:
+	- ~10^8 labeled and unlabeled images.
-	- guaranteeing user privacy.
+	- guaranteed user privacy exceeding GDPR requirements.
-	- cost effective labeling and synthetic data generation.
+	- __cost effective__ real image labeling and synthetic data generation.
 - **Corporate ML technology support:**
-	- Collaborate with iRobot Ventures to find partners/investments.
+	- Supported iRobot Ventures in making investment decisions in 10's of companies globally.
-	- IP/patent production (more details below).
+	- IP/patent production (details below).

 As the team leader I focus on: